sparkdotfi/spark-rewards/README.md

    - Administrators can open or close epochs to manage claim periods.

 ### 3. **Cumulative Claim Tracking**
-   - The Merkle root can be updated, with claims tracked cumulatively across epochs.
+   - The Merkle root can be updated, with claims tracked cumulatively for each unique combination of user, token, and epoch.
    - This enables ongoing distributions without users having to claim every single distribution, as rewards accumulate.
       - For example, if this contract is used for weekly rewards, a user doesn't need to claim each week's rewards separately but can choose to claim all accumulated rewards after 4 weeks, reducing transaction costs.